scds/github-pages/lesson1.md

 - Create folders and files.
 - Create and edit a markdown file.

+## Lesson video
+The following video demonstrates each of the steps outlined below in text
+<iframe height="480" width="853" allowfullscreen frameborder=0 src="https://echo360.ca/media/db64dd93-a736-4936-9517-8d0a18c16a3e/public?autoplay=false&automute=false"></iframe>

 ## 1. Create a new GitHub repository
 A repository is a container for related materials (i.e. folders and files), that allows for them to be managed (stored, version-tracked) and shared together.
 Usually, you create a separate repository for each project that you are working on.
 [Here are the New York Times' GitHub repositories](https://github.com/nytimes), for example.
 - Ensure you have [created a GitHub account](preparation#2-create-a-github-account) and are logged in.